-While picking a name and age isn’t that crucial, it helps the UX designers to visualise a person behind the persona.
+While picking a name and age isn’t that crucial, it helps UX designers to visualize a person behind the persona.
 Vinita feels more realistic instead of Persona No. 1.

-After qualitative research, quantitative methods can help you legitimise the qualitative analysis.
-Google Analytics can round out the personas with quantitative findings and showcase the behaviour of crucial target groups more efficiently.
+After qualitative research, quantitative methods can help you legitimize the qualitative analysis.
+Google Analytics can round out the personas with quantitative findings and showcase the behavior of crucial target groups more efficiently.

 Always remember a good persona would include: